ietf-wg-vcon/draft-ietf-vcon-vcon-core/draft-ietf-vcon-vcon-core.md

 In the email context, [SMTP] messages have the headers From, To, Cc and Bcc that all correspond to parties to the text Dialog Object.
 The From header should be the first party index in the parties parameter for the text Dialog Object.
-They are the implied orginator.
+They are the implied originator.
 The parties listed in the To, Cc and Bcc [SMTP] headers (if present) should all be added in that order to the parties parameter in the text Dialog Object.
 The sender SHOULD be allowed to set a policy, through out of band means, as to whether they would like their application or server to include the Bcc parties in the vCon.
 A text Dialog Object should only contain a single [SMTP] message.